Wall St Week Ahead-'Santa Claus' stocks rally? Investors look to Omicron for direction

 The Omicron variant is causing infections to double in 1.5 to 3 days, according to the World Health Organization.
 The variant now accounts for 73% of all new U.S. cases, up from less than 1% at the beginning of the month.
 L1N2T60ZU

-Still, questions about Omicron's virulence have made investors less pessimistic than the original reaction when the S&P 500 fell 2.3% when the variant was discovered on fears of fresh economic lockdowns.
+Still, questions about Omicron's virulence have made investors less pessimistic than the original reaction.
+The S&P 500 closed down 2.3% on Nov.
+26 after the variant was discovered, on fears of fresh economic lockdowns.

 A South African study offered hope about the severity of Omicron and the trend of COVID-19 infections on Wednesday.
 Shares of vaccine makers slumped in December as investors expect the Omicron variant's impact to be limited based on recent data.